 Broken Chimney Liner

-The chimney liner exhausts combustion byproducts like smoke and gasses like carbon monoxide.
+The chimney liner exhausts combustion byproducts like smoke and gases like carbon monoxide.

 If the liner is broken, your chimney will be inefficient, and you will face problems such as backdrafts.
 This will make it challenging to start or maintain a fire.